ankitpandey2708/gh-release/tasks.md

 - [ ] Add success state with repository information
 - [ ] Create proper TypeScript types for metadata fields
 - [ ] Add accessibility labels for displayed information
-- [ ] Test with repositories that have no description
-- [ ] Test with repositories that have no language specified
 - [ ] Add performance optimization for metadata display

 **US-008: Release Data Fetching with Pagination**